AlexSkrypnyk/integration_report/README.md

 ## Why?
-If your website has 3rd party integration with one or multiple 3rd party services, such as API endpoints, this module allows to call the enpoints and see all the response information within a single page.
+If your website has 3rd party integration with one or multiple 3rd party services, such as API endpoints, this module allows to call the endpoints and see all the response information within a single page.

 You may also implement status check on behalf of any other Drupal module that